 (6) Surveillance Monitoring Reports.
 So long as it has a RAM in effect, each electric utility shall submit, either to the manager – Resource Analysis Section or in electronic format where available (with formulas intact) through EFIS and to OPC and other parties, a Surveillance Monitoring Report, within fifteen (15) days after each of the electric utility’s United States Securities and Exchange Commission (SEC) 10-Q and 10-K filings are due.
 The Surveillance Monitoring Report shall be verified by the affidavit of an electric utility representative(s) who has knowledge of the subject matter and who attests to both the veracity of the information and his/her knowledge of it.
 These Surveillance Monitoring Reports are highly confidential.

 (A) There are six (6) parts to the electric utility Surveillance Monitoring Report.
 Each part, except Part I—Rate Base Quantifications, shall contain information for the last twelve (12)-month period and the last quarter based on total company electric operations data and on Missouri jurisdictional operations data.
 Part I—Rate Base Quantifications, shall contain only information as of the ending date of the period being reported.
-The content of the Surveillance Monitoring Report follows.
+The required content of the Surveillance Monitoring Report follows.

 1. Part I—Rate Base Quantifications.
-The quantification of rate base items in Part I shall be consistent with the methods and procedures used in the electric utility’s most recent rate proceeding before the commission, unless otherwise specified.
+The quantification of rate base items in Part I shall be consistent with the methods and procedures used in the electric utility’s most recent rate proceeding before the commission, unless otherwise specified by the commission.
 Part I shall consist of specific quantifications of the following rate base items:

 A. Plant in service;